state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 });
 ```

 This forces TypeScript to break the nested type references created in `createSelectors` and understand `selectors` as a flat object instead.
+If your selector chain is long enough, you might need to break it up into multiple calls to `createSelectors`.

 ## Adapter Creator Libraries